codessintheclassroom/classroom-material/PULLREQUESTS.md

 # Creating Pull Requests
+This is a shortened version, for full documentation see [github doc](https://help.github.com/en/articles/creating-a-pull-request).
 1. push your changes to remote branch.
 If your local branch is tracking remote branch, `git push` will do.
 If you have just local branch, create a remote branch and push you changes with `git push origin HEAD:<remote branch>`.
 2. go to Pull requests tab on repository github page and click on **New pull request** button.
 3. select the source and target branches (usually `master <- <remote branch>`)